marciopocebon/epkg/README.md

 # Epath packager credits

-    Name      : Epath Packager
+    Name      : Entynet Packager
     Developer : Entynetproject
     Version   : v1.2 (epkg-v1.2-dev)
-    Firmware  : Epath Firmware (ehtools path)
+    Packages  : 17 (Entynetproject)
     Site      : https://entynetproject.simplesite.com/

 # About epath packager

-    INFO: Epath Packager (epkg) is a packager for developers with big functional and with most useful options like install/reinstall/uninstall!
+    INFO: Entynet Packager (epkg) is a packager for developers with big functional and with most useful options like install/reinstall/uninstall!

 # How to install epkg

-    INFO: Epath Packager will be installed to /bin and /usr/local/bin as /bin/epkg and /usr/local/bin/epkg!
+    INFO: Entynet Packager will be installed to /bin and /usr/local/bin as /bin/epkg and /usr/local/bin/epkg!

 > cd epkg